MEET-microbit-project/MEET-microbit-project.github.io/handbook.md

 During our project, we will be using the BBC micro:bits – an ARM-based micro-controller used for computer science education around the world.

-Introduction to programming with Python
+Introduction to Programming with Python
 =======================================

 Brief History of Computers